musketeer07/musketeer07/README.md

 ### About Me

 I am a data engineer and analyst with a strong passion for transforming data into actionable insights to drive business success.
-With a Bachelor's degree in Computer Science & Engineering and a Master's degree in Applied Computer Science from Concordia University, I have developed a comprehensive skill set in data engineering and analytics.
+With a Master's degree in Applied Computer Science from Concordia University, I have developed a comprehensive skill set in data engineering and analytics.
 I am eager to apply my skills and experience to guide companies in leveraging data for strategic business decisions.
 Feel free to explore my projects and connect with me to discuss potential collaborations or share insights on the latest trends in data engineering and analytics.

 ### 🔭 I’m currently working on learning new technologies every day in the realm of data engineering.